 - 6 minutes: soft-boiled, the yolk is bright yellow in color and a runny.

 - 8 minutes: jammy, the yolk is bright yellow in color and a little runny.

 - 10 minutes: just right, the yolk is yellow in color with a yolk that is cooked and just right.

 - 12 minutes: well-done, the yolk is a lighter yellow in color and fully cooked.

 Ice Water Bath

-Once your eggs have cooked for 6-12 minutes, it’s time to take them off the heat and transfer them *immediately* into a bowl of ice water.
+Once your eggs have cooked for 6-12 minutes, it’s time to take them off the heat and transfer them *immediately* into a large bowl of ice water with a slotted spoon..